By

 Summary

-Key benefits : Precise measurement of retention, identification of drop-out moments, optimization of marketing ROI based on actual behavioral data rather than averages masking variations between groups.
+Key benefits: Accurate measurement of retention, identification of drop-off moments, optimization of marketing ROI based on actual behavioral data rather than averages that mask variations between groups.

 What is cohort analysis and why is it essential in marketing?

 Cohort analysis groups together users who share common characteristics.
 This method tracks their behavior over time.
-It reveals trends invisible in global analyses.
+It reveals trends that are invisible in overall analyses.

-A cohort differs from a traditional segment in its temporal dimension.
-Traditional segments isolate groups at a point in time.
+A cohort differs from a traditional segment in terms of its temporal dimension.
+Traditional segments isolate groups at a given point in time.
 Cohorts track the evolution of fixed groups over time.
-This approach to behavioral segmentation measures precise changes in behavior.
+This behavioral segmentation approach measures specific changes in behavior.

-The principle is based on tracking groups of homogeneous users.
+The principle is based on tracking homogeneous groups of users.
 Each cohort shares a common starting point.
-The analysis then traces their journey over defined periods.
-In this way, marketers observe actual engagement and retention.
+The analysis then tracks their journey over defined periods.
+Marketers can thus observe actual engagement and retention.

 • Measuring user engagement over time